PROTEIN - is not just a macronutrient necessary for building muscle; it serves many other important functions in the body as well.

 Soy foods since a long time have been recognized as sources of high-quality protein and healthy fat, but over the past 25 years these have been conscientiously investigated for their role in chronic disease prevention and treatment.

 Soybeans are known to be a complete protein source.
 Tempeh, edamame and tofu are the by-products of soybean which generally contains 15-20 grams of protein in every 100 grams serving.
 These are the richest vegan protein foods.
-They contain all the essential amino acids that your body needs and is rich in minerals and vitamins, including calcium, manganese, magnesium, phosphorus, iron and vitamin A. These soy foods are also a primary source of isoflavones with many health benefits.
+These foods are abundant in the essential amino acids that are necessary for proper bodily function, as well as a variety of essential minerals and vitamins, such as calcium, manganese, magnesium, phosphorus, iron, and vitamin A. These soy foods are also a primary source of isoflavones with many health benefits.
 Here are their distinct characteristics:

 - In addition, edamame is high in folate, Vitamin K, and fibre, which aids in digestion.

-- Tempeh is a good source of probiotics.
+- Tempeh is a good source of probiotics and also promotes weight loss!

 Lentils usually have a low glycaemic index.
-Red, brown or green lentils consists good amounts of protein, fiber, and key nutrients, including iron, folate and potassium.
+Lentils, whether red, brown, or green, are packed with protein, fiber, and essential nutrients such as iron, folate, and potassium.

 - It helps in lowering cholesterol levels as they are known as heart friendly